Expect Unexpected Engagement When you try Hexagonal Thinking in ELA

 This can help students deal with activities they really don’t like, since seven minutes of grammar sounds more doable than “Grammar Lesson.”
 It can also help them stay on task, since they can actually see the last minutes of an activity ticking down in front of them, and they know they’ll have to turn in their work at the end.

-Use your Library as a Vehicle for Relationship Building
+Use your Library as a Vehicle for Relationship Building for classroom management strategies

 With attention spans on social media now clocking in as between two and ninety seconds, initially students may struggle with independent reading, but there are so many strategies to help.
 Talking to kids about what you’re reading and what they’re reading is a wonderful vehicle for connection.